Owenll66/Owenll66.github.io/_posts/2019-04-14-decisionStump.md

 Explanation: "score_left" sums up all the weighted labels on the left of all the possible splits and "score_right" sums up all the weighted labels on the right of all the possible splits.
-And "score" is an array of "information gain" calculated for each split.
-Using "score" we can find the highest "information gain" which splits the data in order to have one type of weighted label ("+" or "-") value as higher as possible on each side.
+And "score" is an array of values which determines how good each spilt is.
+Using "score" we can find the highest "information gain" for the best split in order to have one type of weighted label ("+" or "-") value as higher as possible on each side.

 ## Python3
 Here is the code with the same logic that I translated into Python